Goodrich Castle and Coppet Hill

 You can use the google street view link below to virtually explore part of the castle grounds and see the great views you get of the surrounding Herefordshire woodland and countryside.

 To extend your walking in this lovely area you could pick up the Wye Valley Walk and enjoy a waterside walk along the River Wye.
 Follow the river south east and it will take you towards Welsh Bicknor, Lower Lydbrook and the Forest of Dean.
 Eventually you will come to Symonds Yat Rock where there are woodland trails and wonderful views over the Wye Valley.
+Near here is the mysterious King Arthur's Cave which is also worth a visit.

 The castle and hill are located a few miles south of Ross-on-Wye.
 You could follow the riverside path from the town as an alternative route.